Skip to main content

 When the original spec was unbuildable

-Power generation facility needed large-diameter stainless exhaust ductwork to mate to existing in-plant flanges during a 5-day scheduled outage — with zero tolerance for forced alignment on site.
+Power generation facility needed large-diameter stainless exhaust ductwork to mate to existing in-plant flanges during a scheduled outage, with zero tolerance for forced alignment on site.

 Yours isn't the first tough one.